Skip to content

 1. Purchase receipt with refundable VAT

-2. Customs certificate
+2. Customs stamp

 The goods you have purchased must not be used before being taken outside the European Union.